luiscarlos63/Zero_Risc/README.md

 # Zero_Risc

 Zero Risc is a securuty driven hardware module writen in Verilog.
+This module implemntes a CFI .........

 This project emerged from a college proposed project topic, wich itself came from the *RISC-V Soft CPU Security Contest by Thales and Microchip Technology* https://github.com/ThalesGroup/RISC-V-IoT-Contest